Renovation Companies in Dubai – How to Choose for Best Fit Out Companies

 Contractor 1

-One homeowner (a mutual friend) was overall happy with the contractor, and we liked the finishing and his attitude.
-However, we came across another homeowner (on Instagram) who had a terrible experience with the same contractor.
+One homeowner was overall happy with the contractor, and we liked the finishing and his attitude.
+Then, we came across another homeowner (on Instagram) who had a terrible experience with the same contractor.
 The client wasn’t happy with the front door finishing, and said she was blamed for not being smart enough to know the difference in materials, and was told she is the most complaining customer.

 Contractor 2

-Contractor said we could see his site at ‘80% completion’ which looked like a 50% completion with just a few guys working on site.
+Despite claims of 80% completion, the actual progress resembled 50% completion at best with just a few guys working on site.
 Site manager came late, and wasn’t so confident in answering our questions.
 The contractor never replied us after the site visit.
 Later, we found out from a homeowner there was months of delay, and the contractor didn’t come back to finish the work.

 Contractor 3